Black rhinoceros behind Rok in grassy landscape of Nakuru National Park, Kenya

 Through Mombasa to Malindi

 Mombasa was only a transit point between Nairobi and the coastal town of Malindi, where I was going to spend a few days relaxing on the beach.
-A neglected place, smelly and full of garbage was filled up with strange people and extremely uncomfortable infrastructure for walking.
+A neglected place, smelly and full of garbage, was filled with strange people and extremely uncomfortable infrastructure for walking, offering hardly any appealing things to do.
 The extreme heat with high humidity didn’t make my visit any better.

 The coastal town of Malindi could be renamed to a Little Italy due to so many Italian tourists.